Aap Ki Adalat: Overview

 The set up of the show resembles a courtroom, where a celebrity is appointed as a judge, and Rajat Sharma, the host, acts as the lawyer.
 Personalities grilled on the show have ranged from top politicians and Bollywood stars to sportsmen and spiritual gurus, and they have poured out all sorts of emotions – some tried to browbeat, some defended their acts and some shed tears.

-In 1994, Original Superstar Rajesh Khanna came in the show on its 50th Episode.
-In 1995, Shiv Sena founder Bal Thackeray came in the show.
+In 1994, actor Rajesh Khanna was the guest in the show on its 50th Episode.
+In 1995, Shiv Sena founder Bal Thackeray was the guest in the show.

 A regular weekend feature on India TV, the show has consistently ruled television ratings for more than twenty years.
 The interview of Narendra Modi just before the 2014 general election broke all rating records, attracting 74 per cent of Hindi news television viewers in India.

 Aap Ki Adalat is India's longest-running and by far the strongest running show on Indian television, attracting millions of viewers since 1993.
 In 2014 India TV celebrated the show's 21st anniversary at Pragati Maidan in New Delhi; participants included President of India Pranab Mukherjee, Prime Minister Narendra Modi, actors, cricketers, other politicians and bureaucrats.

-In the show Sharma has interviewed Jammu and Kashmir's separatist leader Yasin Malik.
+In the show, Sharma has also interviewed Jammu and Kashmir's separatist leader Yasin Malik.